About

 Our Mission

-While our focus is ADHD, we also support better conversations around neurodiversity.
-Our tools avoid stereotypes and overcomplication, and help people feel more confident navigating these topics.
+While our focus is ADHD, we also encourage better conversations around neurodiversity more broadly.
+Everything we make avoids stereotypes and overcomplication, so people feel more confident navigating these topics.

 Our approach

-We’re shaped by lived experience and grounded in everyday reality.
-Our work is also informed by over 20 years of frontline experience across education, youth work, care, and support services.
+Our work is shaped by lived experience and grounded in everyday reality, backed by over 20 years of frontline experience across education, youth work, care, and support services.

-We don’t offer personal advice or formal training.
-Instead, we offer you a map and compass, and trust that you’ll will find your own way.
+We don’t offer one-to-one advice or formal training.
+Instead, we give you a map and compass, practical tools and guidance you can use to find your own way.

-We believe in progress over perfection, honesty over performance, and inclusion that starts with listening, not checklists.
+We believe in progress over perfection, honesty over performance, and inclusion that begins with listening, not checklists.

-We are not here to tell you how to support every neurodivergent person.
-We’re here to help you ask better questions, use better language, and create space for people to be themselves.
+Instead of one-size-fits-all answers, we focus on helping you ask better questions, use better language, and open up space for people to be themselves.

 Why Pirates?